 There are currently no active references in this article.

 Medium tree to 25 m, closely related to J. regia.
 Leaves 15–50 cm, petiole 7–12.5 cm, glabrescent, rachis glabrescent, terminal leaflet present.
 Leaflets 9 or 11(–15), ovate- or elliptic-lanceolate, 6–18 × 3–8 cm, glabrescent, margins entire or obscurely serrulate, apex acuminate; lateral petiolules absent or to 1 mm, terminal petiolule 2–3 cm.
 Male spikes 13.5–18 cm long; flowers with 24–27 stamens.
-Fruiting spikes with 1-3 fruits; fruits glabrescent, 3.4–6 × 3–5 cm, globose to subglobose, irregularly dehiscent; nuts valvate, valve forming a prominent, longitudinal ridge around the nut, the surface otherwise irregularly pitted; the shell forms deep ridges inside, the seed contorted and convoluted through filling the spaces between.
-Flowering March to April, fruiting September (China).
-(Lu et al.1999, Grimshaw & Bayton 2009).
+Fruiting spikes with 1–3 fruits; fruits glabrescent, 3.4–6 × 3–5 cm, globose to subglobose, irregularly dehiscent; nuts valvate, valve forming a prominent, longitudinal ridge around the nut, the surface otherwise irregularly pitted; the shell forms deep ridges inside, the seed contorted and convoluted through filling the spaces between.
+Flowers March–April, fruits September (China) (Lu et al.1999; Grimshaw & Bayton 2009).

 Distribution Bhutan China Guizhou, Sichuan, SE Xizang, Yunnan.
-India Sikkim.
+India Arunachal Pradesh, Sikkim.

 Habitat Forests in valleys and on mountain slopes; 1300-3300 m.